holoviz-topics/holoSeq/README.md

 }

 ```
-A conversion utility is provided for PAF inputs.
+A conversion utility is provided for PAF inputs, that works with the awk output.

-The demonstration data were prepared using:
+The compressed demonstration plotting data were prepared using:

 `python holoSeq_prepare_paf.py --inFile mUroPar1.paf --title "VGP Arctic Ground Squirrel arima HiC contact matrix, paternal haplotype" `

-This step produces outputs containing subsets of contact point pairs such as
+This step produces outputs containing subsets of contact point pairs.
+Only one `mUroPar1.paf_cis1.hseq.gz` is currently created.

-`mUroPar1.paf_cis1.hseq.gz`
+This is a WIP.

 These can be viewed like the supplied local demonstration example using panel.